Trump Administration Cracks Down On H-1B Visa Abuse - Slashdot

 just wait til they get desperate, see the blackness staring at them, and start passing more shit legislation, like the billion dollar tax cuts for the wealthy,

-Your Argument (Score:1, Informative)
+Your Argument (Score:3, Informative)

 So just to be clear, your argument is that we should do what Obama did - nothing - and let companies not only abuse undocumented workers, but continue to abuse the H1-B system too?